Hathershaw Hall

-Hathershaw Hall is a 16th-17th century Grade II* listed building in Hathershaw, Oldham, Greater Manchester, England.
+Hathershaw Hall is a 16th–17th-century Grade II* listed house in Hathershaw, Oldham, Greater Manchester, England.
 The present structure is the single surviving range of a once considerably larger manor house.
 It is situated in what was the historic county of Lancashire.

 Description

 Hathershaw Hall is a long, low, two-storey stone house standing back from Hollins Road; it faces south across an open space surrounded by a dry-stone wall.
-It comprises two distinct sections, the older is believed to date from the close of the 16th century, the more recently constructed eastern end the result of a rebuild a century later.
+It comprises two distinct sections, the older is believed to date from the end of the 16th century, the more recently constructed eastern end the result of a rebuild a century later.
 The original section is of unremarkable vernacular architecture and difficult to date accurately.
 The site was occupied by a manor house in the 15th century, and part of the hall's structure may be from that building.